thymedev/thymedev.github.io/src/coffee/msgmover/README.md

 ---
-title: "msgmover | Coffee"
+title: "msgmover | Coffee Series"
-description: "The Discord Bot for Moving Messages Between Channels and Servers.\n\nCopy messages from one channel to another, or continuously relay messages to other channels/servers.
+description: "The Discord Bot for Moving Messages Between Channels and Servers.
+Copy messages from one channel to another, or continuously relay messages to other channels/servers.
 Make moving messages between channels/servers easy and integrated, using webhooks."
 ---

 <img src="./msgmover.jpg" alt="logo" class="w-24 rounded">